ALEXMORF/Spectra/readme.md

 # Usage

-While the application is running, you can edit scene.hlsl and the changes will be hotloaded in real-time.
+Build Spectra and run it.
+While the application is running, you can edit code/scene.hlsl and the changes will be hotloaded in real-time.

 To make this work, you need to define the following three functions in scene.hlsl file: